sangHa0411/Llama-Instruction-Tuning/README.md

         --dataset_sizes="[all,10%,1000]"
     ```
     * those command means use all train data from Arc, 10% train data for MMLU, and 1000 train data from Slimorca.
-  * As you can see, this code supports three type of dataset_sizes
+  * As you can see, dataset_sizes column supports three type of dataset_sizes
     * ```all``` : Use all data.
     * ```K``` : Use random sampling and extract exactly K data. | [0 ~ Max size of dataset]
     * ```K%``` : Use random sampling and extract exactly K% of all data. | [0% ~ 100%]